- Portable Games

 "You've come to my divine laboratory at last."

 When Norse turned to the voice, a large screen descended from the ceiling into the center of the room.
-Projected on it was Mylène's figure sat on a chair.
+Projected on it was Mylène sat on a chair.
 And at her feet was Rain, lying bound with her hands tied behind her back.

 A sense of relief suddenly welled up within Norse.
-At the same time, he welled up with anger and hatred toward Mylène's wickedness in what she'd done to Rain and Kate.
+At the same time, he boiled with anger and hatred toward Mylène's wickedness in what she'd done to Rain and Kate.

 "Mylène, let Rain go!"